starrymedia/upticknetworkdocs/quickstart/interact_node.md

 # Interacting with the Node

-There are multiple ways to interact with a node: using the CLI, using gRPC or using the REST endpoints. {synopsis}
+There are multiple ways to interact with a node: using the CLI, using gRPC or using the REST endpoints.

 ## Using the CLI